YoYo-JDCE/Causal-Inference/README.md

 - `Analysis 2`: Regression of `talent` on `beauty` among celebrities only, which conditions on the collider.

 This demonstrates how conditioning on a collider can induce a spurious association between otherwise independent variables.

+## Acknowledgements

+This project is inspired by ideas from Scott Cunningham's book *Causal Inference: The Mixtape*.
+The notebook examples and causal DAG discussion aim to reflect scholarly standards in causal inference education.

 ## Example output